What is Event Storming?

 From Event Storming to User Stories

 Event Storming is a great starting point but most agile teams are used to work with User Stories in a Product Backlog.
-How do you go from a business process documented using Event Storming to actionable User Stories than can be estimated, prioritized and planned into a Sprint?
+How do you go from a business process documented using Event Storming to actionable User Stories that can be estimated, prioritized and planned into a Sprint?
 Some teams may be able to start coding after a few Software Design Event Storming sessions but many Product Owners and developers like the structure of a Product Backlog or User Story Map since it enables a smooth value based iteration planning among many other benefits.
 The Product Owner is also interested in predictability and wants to be able to control and predict the outcome in the upcoming sprints.

 Facilitating Collaboration, Focus and Speed While Working Remotely